saberfeng/sdn_traffic_monitor/README.md

 ****Monitor.java files are responsible for monitoring and processing data.

-****.java file is the data structure of the class for each data item.
+****.java file is the data structure of the class for each statistics class.

 The Print.java is the class that outputs the log, the output location is sdn_traffic_monitor/output.